UniversalDependencies/UD_Irish-IDT/README.txt

 - nmod:prep for pronominal prepositions
 - nmod:tmod for nominal temporal modifiers
 - xcomp:pred for predicates of the substantive verb "to be"

-MORPHOLOGICAL DATA

-Note that the current version of the UD Irish treebank does not contain morphological features.
-This section of work has not yet been completed for the IDT.
-When it is, it will be migrated to the UD version.